w3f/polkadot-wiki/docs/learn/learn-jam-faq.md

 expressed as a service.
 The JAM chain will have almost no functionality, meaning there will be no user transactions.
 All the logic, like governance, staking, etc., would live on system **services**.
 The services will typically be asynchronous with regards to each other, limiting the possibility of inter-service race conditions.
-JAM is also capable of providing synchronous composability across services if needed.
+However, JAM is also capable of providing synchronous composability across services if needed.

 ## Will Agile Coretime remain part of the Polkadot vision?